rhnfzl/reddit-stash/README.md

 **Q: Why would I want to backup my Reddit content?**
 A: Reddit only allows you to access your most recent 1000 saved items.
 This tool lets you preserve everything beyond that limit and ensures you have a backup even if content is removed from Reddit.

 **Q: How often does the automated backup run?**
 A: If you use the GitHub Actions setup, it runs on a schedule:
-- Every 2 hours during peak hours (8:00-23:00 CET time in summer)
+- Every 2 hours during peak hours (6:00-21:00 UTC)
-- Twice during off-peak hours (1:00 and 5:00 CET time in summer)
+- Twice during off-peak hours (23:00 and 3:00 UTC)

 **Q: Can I run this without GitHub Actions?**
 A: Yes, you can run it locally on your machine or set up the Docker container version.
 The README provides instructions for both options.